willbushie/JS_Weather_App-DDC-005/README.md

 - How to work with dates and times using the built in `Date` object.
 - Parsing JSON data in JavaScript.
 - Interacting with an API with JavaScript.
+- How to use `.env` files and how these files are not accessible on the frontend.

 ## Contact